 Cons of a Community College

 - Transferring credit.
-If you choose to enhance your education further, you may not be able to transfer your college credits, as some universities do not accept college credits from colleges.
+If you choose to enhance your education further, you may not be able to transfer your college credits, as some universities do not accept college credits from community colleges.

 - Student debt.
 Even though community college costs are significantly less, you may still find that you need some financial aid in paying for the tuition.
-Taking out student loans will put you in debt.

 Should You Go Back to School at 35?